 In Regina, I belong to an art group which holds three shows and sales in a given year. .At the last show one of the members came up to me after looking at one of my paintings and said to me,"Well, that's different from your style."I was somewhat taken aback as I never think of my self as having a style.
 It is true that I can walk you through a show and point out whose paintings are whose by their style but I am sure I do not have a style.
 I am style unfolding, still reaching out so that my art encompasses who I am.

 I am very eclectic.
-I have lead worship in a three point parish for close to 25 years now so I have an established core of values.
-My only daughter is an ordained Lutheran pastor and my wife is an Anglican priest.
+I have lead worship in a three point rural parish 25 years now so I have an established core of values.
+My only daughter is an ordained Lutheran pastor and my wife is an Anglican archdeacon.

 I belong to several paint groups and draw both inspiration and help from these.
 It is enlightening to see how artists across the globe respond to the same images and how they render such.
 Certainly the beliefs and values one has impacts greatly.
 Somehow these values I believe enter into my art and that shows up in the broad variety of subjects from which I paint..
 You will see this as you go through my gallery.

+My first "plein air" painting was done in 1967 at Besant Reginal Park just west of Moose Jaw.
+I had my watercolours with me and as our two children at that time romped in the water, I painted.
+In 2006 I purchased my first outdoor easel, a French easel, from a Montreal art store.
+It was broken in "plein air painting" in Ripon, Quebec north of the St. Lawrence River.
 For the last few years I have received great joy in outdoor painting commonly known as 'plein air painting.'
 I am sure it is a combination of factors in plein air painting that attracts me: the clear or clouded dappled sky, the sun, or lack of, the coming storm, the fresh air, the scenery, the sounds, the smells and the unbridled expanse.
-I take our border collie Jake, load up the trunk of my car, get some food and water and off we go.
+I take our border collie Baxter, load up the trunk of my car, get some food and water and off we go.
 I often task myself to complete an 8 x 10 painting in 2 to 3 hours.
 This forces me to look for the essentials and cut out the riff raff.
 I am also forced to look around me and determine which direction would make the best painting, what will be my focal point, how will I balance my darks and lights and is there a story to tell.
 When you get to my gallery click on the Plein air in the drop down menu and you will see a broad range of my plein air painting.

 Florals I often render in watercolours because I like the softness of waters.
 And yet you will see some bold florals done in acrylics also My scenery paintings will find me working in either oils or acrylics.
 I like the openess of oils and the ability to blend well but then sometimes I like the quick dry of the acrylics.
 With the exception of plein air painting, I have almost no fixed rule as to what medium I use for a subject.
 I allow the subject to talk to me, and how I feel about the conversation will determine my medium.
 Most of the time I am correct in my choice.
 To a non painter or to one who is not tuned to their senses, this will not make sense.
 I feel very much about what I paint, and my feelings developed from a life rich with travel and experience I believe allows me to put something of myself in my paintings .
 I hope you will see this as you go through my gallery.